 And still no glasses.
 He fumbled for the knob on the bedside lamp.
 Dimmable, thank God.
 The weak, orangey light was sufficient to reveal his nearly-invisible frameless lenses, and he stretched to the far side of the nightstand for them.
 Not that he wanted to see Lara’s expression right now.
 Or ever again, really.
 But he’d have to get over that, because they were both partners at the same law firm—Carter, Munroe and Hodges.
 In the same office.
 In the same fucking department.

 Jordie’s gut began to churn.
 He shoved himself to a seated position, leaning against the padded headboard, then slipped his glasses on.
-It was time to man up and get it over with.
-“Lara.”
+Time to man up and get it over with.

 The bed shifted as she pushed herself upright too, pulling the covers up to her chest.
 She blinked at him, or maybe it was at the light.